Chisholm homers and the surprising Miami Marlins grab an NL wild-card spot with 7-3 win over Pirates | Federal News Network

 Miami began the day with its magic number whittled to one following another late comeback victory on Friday night.

-One officially dropped to zero when closer Tanner Scott wrapped up his 12th save by striking out the side in the ninth, setting off a celebration on the field and behind the Miami dugout, where a small clutch of fans chanted “Lets Go Marlins” in the ninth.
+One officially dropped to zero when closer Tanner Scott wrapped up his 12th save by striking out the side in the ninth, setting off a celebration on the field and behind the Miami dugout, where a small clutch of fans chanted “Lets Go Marlins!”

+“Before the game we called it ‘Clinch Day’ and we weren’t expecting any other day to be Clinch Day except today,” Chisholm said.
+“And that’s what we did and we handled it today.”

 Buoyed by first-year manager Skip Schumaker’s relentless optimism and a “why not us” approach, the largely anonymous Marlins — who finished with 93 or more losses in each of the previous four non-pandemic-shortened seasons — will be in the playoffs next week while big spenders like the New York Mets and San Diego Padres will be watching from home.

+“We’ve been living for six years with ‘Let’s Go Mets’ in our stadium all the time,” Marlins owner Bruce Sherman said.
+“Mets didn’t finish.
+Yankees didn’t finish.
+San Diego didn’t finish.
+Payrolls three times our and look what we did.”

-What they’ll see is a team that keeps finding a way despite a roster bereft of stars outside of the electrifying Chisholm, who was 5 years old growing up in the Bahamas in 2003, the last time the Marlins made the playoffs at the end of a 162-game regular season.
+What the Mets and everyone else will see is a team that keeps finding a way despite a roster bereft of stars outside of the electrifying Chisholm, who was 5 years old growing up in the Bahamas in 2003 the last time the Marlins made the playoffs at the end of a 162-game regular season.

-Little was expected, yet the Marlins entered September at .500 (67-67) and on the fringe of an underwhelming wild-card race before hitting the gas over the last four weeks.
+Little was expected in 2023, yet the Marlins entered September at 67-67 and on the fringe of an underwhelming wild card race before hitting the gas over the last four weeks.

 Miami used a 17-9 September surge to vault over San Francisco, Chicago and surprising Cincinnati in the standings.